What is the SS7 protocol?

 Signaling Connection Control Part (SCCP) – Transport Layer

-Works as a transport layer and uses the service of MTP3.
+It works as a transport layer and uses the service of MTP3.
 Do the segmentation/reassembly of large messages if required.
-A user application is identified by an SSN number (an integer value).
-An SSN is a standard numeric value that identifies an application/node in the GSM network.
+A user application is identified by an SSN (an integer value).
+An SSN is a standard numeric value identifying an application/node in the GSM network.

 - HLR – SSN 6

 - SGSN – SSN 149

 In the telecom network, an SCCP layer is identified by a Global title.
 A global title is a sequence of digits that is unique globally.
 Your phone number with country code is an example of a global title.
 The SCCP layer does SSN management, global title translation, and other functions.

 SSN configured on the SCCP layer can be local or remote.
 Before sending a message to a peer SSN, SCCP layers check the status of the remote SSN.
 If it is down, the message is dropped.
 To check the status of an SSN, a peer transmits the SST and waits for SSA.
 This procedure is optional.
 A remote SSN can be marked as available when a peer point code comes up after successful link alignment.

 Global Title Translation: